 Shabbat or the Sabbath (day of rest) is the holiest day of the week in Israel.
 It begins at sundown on Friday evening and ends at sun-down on Saturday evening.
-In most cities throughout the country many things shut down for Shabbat (buses, restaurants, stores, sites, etc…).
-It is very peaceful and calm, yet it can also be difficult for tourists on their own who might want to get out and do things.
+In most cities throughout the country, stores, most restaurants, city buses, tourist sites, etc., begin shutting down early on Friday afternoon in preparation for Shabbat, and remain closed until after Shabbat on Saturday evening.
+It is very peaceful and calm which most Israelis spend at home with family or at synagogue, yet it can also be difficult for tourists on their own who might want to get out and do things.
 There are still certain sites and places that are open however.

 For a list of Israel’s holidays and dates please see https://www.timeanddate.com/holidays/israel/